A Narrowband Fully-Analog Multi-Antenna Transmitter: Numerical results and practical implications

 denote the total \emph{reconfiguration-and-settling} time per symbol, where $T_{\mathrm{load}}$ is the control-interface update time, $T_{\mathrm{tune}}$ is the tuning time of the tunable split/phase elements, and $T_{\mathrm{settle}}$ captures residual settling.
 A minimal feasibility condition for symbol-wise operation is

 Microsecond-class tuning supports MHz-class update ceilings in a direct time-domain sense, provided $T_{\mathrm{load}}$ is kept comparable to (or below) $T_{\mathrm{tune}}$ via interface parallelism.

-\paragraph*{Comparison with OFDM single-subcarrier symbol duration:} For an OFDM waveform, the complex coefficient on any \emph{single subcarrier} is constant over one OFDM symbol.
+For an OFDM waveform, the complex coefficient on any \emph{single subcarrier} is constant over one OFDM symbol.
 Let $T_{\mathrm{OFDM}}$ denote the OFDM symbol duration (including cyclic prefix if present), i.e.,

 where $T_{\mathrm{u}}$ is the useful (orthogonality) interval and $T_{\mathrm{CP}}$ is the cyclic-prefix duration.
 Typical OFDM numerologies span multiple \emph{time-domain classes} for $T_{\mathrm{u}}$ (and therefore $T_{\mathrm{OFDM}}$), ranging from a few microseconds to tens of microseconds.
 For example, using $T_{\mathrm{u}}=1/\Delta f$ (where $\Delta f$ is the subcarrier spacing), one obtains: \begin{itemize} \item \emph{Long-symbol OFDM:} $T_{\mathrm{u}}\approx 66.7\,\mu$s (e.g., $\Delta f=15$\,kHz), so $T_{\mathrm{OFDM}}$ is on the order of $\sim 70\,\mu$s including a modest cyclic prefix. \item \emph{Medium-symbol OFDM:} $T_{\mathrm{u}}\approx 12.8\,\mu$s (e.g., $\Delta f=78.125$\,kHz), so $T_{\mathrm{OFDM}}$ is on the order of $\sim 13.6$--$16\,\mu$s depending on cyclic-prefix choice. \item \emph{Short-symbol OFDM:} $T_{\mathrm{u}}\approx 3.2\,\mu$s (e.g., $\Delta f=312.5$\,kHz), so $T_{\mathrm{OFDM}}$ is on the order of $\sim 4\,\mu$s including a typical cyclic prefix. \end{itemize}